-Then $t_n \to \infty$, but $t_n/r_n \to 0$.
-Then by a similar argument applied to the limit $L_n \circ R_n \circ M_{b_1,n}$ with rescaling factor $t_n$, one can show that $\RT_2$ contains a branch point which does not correspond to any of the rescalings $M_{b,n}$.
-Once again, this is a contradiction.
 Therefore, $\RT_2$ has exactly two vertices, corresponding to $s_1$ and $s_2$.
 Note that the multiplicities of $F$ on $[p, s_j],\ j = 1, 2$; i.e., the scaling factors of $F:[p, s_j] \longrightarrow [p,q]$, add up to $d$ by (\cite[Proposition~7.2]{Luo21}, see \cite[Chapter 9]{BR10} for more details).
 This means that the local degrees of $R$ at the two corresponding points add up to $d$.
-Thus, we conclude that $\pi$ is exceptional.
+Thus, the two rescaling limits on the Riemann spheres $\widehat{\C}_{s_1}$ and $\widehat{\C}_{s_2}$ have local degree $d_1, d_2$ at the singular point respectively, where $d_i$ is the degree of the rescaling limit on $\widehat{\C}_{s_i}$.
+Therefore, we conclude that $\kappa_2$ is exceptional.
 This is a contradiction. \end{proof}

-\begin{prop} Suppose $[\pmb{R}_n] \in \Rat_{\kappa_1}(\C)/\sim$ converges to $[\pmb{R}]\in \Rat_{\kappa_2}(\C)/\sim$.
+\begin{prop} Suppose $[\pmb{R}_n] \in \Rat_{\kappa_1}(\C)/\!\!\sim$ converges to $[\pmb{R}]\in \Rat_{\kappa_2}(\C)/\!\!\sim$.
 Then the associated correspondences $[\mathfrak{C}_n]$ converges to $[\mathfrak{C}]$.

 Conversely, suppose $[\mathfrak{C}_n]$ converges to $[\mathfrak{C}]$.
 Then the uniformizing rational maps $[\pmb{R}_n]$ converges to $[\pmb{R}]$. \end{prop}